mike-boya/til/osint/url2png.markdown

-# Lookup an URL with URL2PNG
+# Lookup a URL with URL2PNG

 When investigating potentially malicious links a quick view of the page is sometimes necessary.